 - Demolition Orders and Clearance Areas

-If we have cause to serve a legal notice then a fee will be charged – currently set at £488.
+If we have cause to serve a legal notice then a fee will be charged at a rate that will depend on the number of bedrooms and hazards present – go to Private housing assessment: enforcement and penalty charges.

 A landlord's responsibility